TahomaSoft/openwrt-openwrt/package/boot/arm-trusted-firmware-rockchip-rkbin/README_BLOBS.md

-To build the u-boot firmware for RK3568-based Seeed Studios Linkstar H68k, we need the following binary files from Rockchip's rkbin tree installed where other stages can find them:
+To build the u-boot firmware for RK3568-based Seeed Studios Linkstar H68k, we need the following binary files from Rockchip's rkbin tree installed where other stages can find them (from ./bin/rk35):

 ## Definitely ##
 * rk3568_bl31_v1.43.elf